 Seeking students who are inspired to contribute solutions to the world’s greatest challenges

-Notre Dame’s Grand Challenge Scholars Program seeks students who are inspired to understand and contribute to solutions for some of the greatest challenges facing humanity.
-The program is open to all undergraduates in the College of Engineering.
+The Grand Challenges Scholars Program seeks students who are inspired to understand and contribute to solutions for some of the greatest challenges facing humanity.

 Working with a faculty mentor, you’ll design and pursue a plan of transformational learning and research that addresses one of the National Academy of Engineering’s Grand Challenges.